Spirit of America nominations sought

 -

+River Campus Summer Arts Festival to showcase visual, performing artsSoutheast Missouri State University celebrates artists from across the region during River Campus Summer Arts Festival.
+Returning after being canceled in 2020 because of the COVID-19 pandemic, this years Summer Arts Festival will offer a full day...

+Cape Girardeau native hopes to spread disability awareness with children's book series1Autism has always made communication difficult for Cape Girardeau native Marissa New.
+To mask her autism, New studied people and learned from their interactions.
+Growing up, she mimicked those around her to appear normal.
+Now, New said shes...

-Smith discusses Trump meeting on Fox Business1Southeast Missouri congressman Jason Smith (R-8) deflected questions about the possible support of former President Donald Trump in the upcoming 2022 U.S. Senate race in an interview with Neil Cavuto on his Fox Business television show Wednesday....
+Smith discusses Trump meeting on Fox Business26Southeast Missouri congressman Jason Smith (R-8) deflected questions about the possible support of former President Donald Trump in the upcoming 2022 U.S. Senate race in an interview with Neil Cavuto on his Fox Business television show...

+Cape Girardeau County Commission agenda for 6/10/21 meetingCape Girardeau County Commission 9 a.m. today 1 Barton Square, Jackson Approval of minute n Minutes from June 77 meeting Communications/reports other elected officials n COVID-19 Update: In an effort to keep Cape Girardeau County residents safe...

 -